Penns Woods Bancorp (PWOD) vs. Its Peers Critical Review

 Summary

-Penns Woods Bancorp competitors beat Penns Woods Bancorp on 10 of the 12 factors compared.
+Penns Woods Bancorp peers beat Penns Woods Bancorp on 10 of the 12 factors compared.

 Penns Woods Bancorp Company Profile